InfiniteGosi/Quizlish/README.md

 # Quizlish
-A Quizlet clone for learning English or whatever language you prefer
+A Quizlet clone for learning English or whatever language you prefer.